rupumped/NicksAPPS/Java/README.md

 ### MainPlus
 Methods I found myself copy-pasting too many times.
 Includes methods to neatly close and end if an Exception is caught and some debugging tools.

-### MathPlus
-Additional Java methods that perform mathematical operations such as reciprocal trigonometric functions and linear and geometric sequencing.

-### NumberList
-Extends ArrayList\<Number\> to enable mathematical operations on vectors of numbers.
-Includes summation, product, mean, etc.

 ### RobotPlus
 Extends Robot to enable commonly desired functionality when trying to write bots.
 Includes screen readers, special delays, and special click and type commands.
 Uses Keyboard.java.